JavaScript Inheritance Advice

 Posted on April 12, 2015 by Brian Jaress

-Tags: code, advice, tools, javascript
+Tags: code, advice

 It’s hard to find comprehensive advice online about doing class-based inheritance in JavaScript because everyone just gives their preferred solution.
 Here’s a rundown of what to do and what to fall back on if that’s not possible: